ngernest/omega-regexes-coq/README.md

 # Verified Equivalence Checker for Omega-Regular Expressions

+Code adapted from Iona Kuhn's original repo.
+To execute the extracted OCaml equivalence checker, `cd` into the `extraction` folder and run `dune exec -- ./test.exe`.

+***

 This repository contain the full Coq development of my bachelor thesis.

 It is hosted here: https://ioku00001.github.io/bachelor-thesis/toc.html